MershaLab/PAMAM/README.md

 ## Contributor
 Yadu Gautam, PhD

-Research Fellow
+Research Fellow, Asthma Division

-Asthma Division, Cincinnati Childrens's Medical Hospital, Cincinnati
+Cincinnati Childrens's Medical Hospital, Cincinnati
 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
 See [LICENSE](https://github.com/MershaLab/PAMAM/edit/master/LICENSE) for more details.
 ## Contact